Koala habitat maps for South East Queensland

 It identifies the best quality koala habitat based on modelling of biophysical measures, suitable vegetation for food and shelter, and two decades of records of koala sightings.
 The mapping is designed to focus conservation efforts on areas that have the greatest chance of supporting koala populations.
 The methodology underpinning the mapping was supported by the Koala Expert Panel.

-Vegetation and koala habitat maps will be updated annually, allowing the Queensland Government to continue to accurately identify the best quality koala habitat and track changes in habitat extent over time.
+The koala habitat maps are updated annually, allowing the Queensland Government to continue to accurately identify the best quality koala habitat and track changes in habitat extent over time.

-To measure our progress, the Queensland Government will work alongside the Koala Advisory Council and other partners to develop a monitoring, evaluation and reporting framework, deliver a mid-term review, and release annual reports, which will ensure we’re on the right path to achieve our vision.
+To measure our progress, the Queensland Government will work alongside the Koala Advisory Council and other partners to monitor, evaluate and report, via the release of annual reports .

 Getting involved in koala mapping